-- Meadowbank Wharf, encompassing Bowden Street and Bay Drive in the vicinity of Meadowbank Wharf.
+- Meadowbank, encompassing Bowden Street and Bay Drive in the vicinity of Meadowbank Wharf.

 Council can establish Alcohol Free Zones under Section 646, of the Local Government Act 1993 and in accordance with NSW Ministerial Guidelines.
 Council is required to comply with the procedures outlined in the Guidelines and the legislation in relation to the proposal to establish Alcohol Free Zones.

 Council received a request from the Gladesville Local Area Command for Alcohol Free Zones to be reestablished within the City of Ryde jurisdiction and the Gladesville Local Area Command.
 NSW Police outlined the success of previous Alcohol Free Zones in the proposed locations.
 NSW Police indicated that despite gains in minimising and preventing alcohol related crimes in these areas, alcohol remains is a factor for crimes such as malicious damage and anti-social behaviour with an occurrence of under-age drinking.

 It was considered appropriate to establish Alcohol Free Zones to provide a deterrent to these behaviours in the proposed areas.

 Page Last Updated: 18 March 2013